Fujifilm X10 vs Olympus E-410

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.3 EV of extra DR).

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Larger screen: Has a bigger rear LCD (2.8" vs 2.5") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (460k vs 215k dots).

 - Faster burst: Shoots at higher frequency (10 vs 3 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the E-410 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the E-410 requires a separate lens.

 - More compact: Is smaller (117x70mm vs 130x91mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the E-410).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the E-410).

 - More modern: Reflects 4 years and 5 months of technical progress since the E-410 launch.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.